juliaolivieri/SpliZ_pipeline/README.md

 * `geneR1A_uniq`: The gene
 * `tissue`, `compartment`, `free_annotation`, `ontology`: Metadata columns associating each cel with a cell type
 * `scZ`: SpliZ value
-* `n.g_A`: Number of reads mapping to the "A" splice sites used for the SpliZ calculation in this gene and this cell
+* `n.g_A`: Number of reads mapping to the 5' splice sites used for the SpliZ calculation in this gene and this cell
-* `n.g_B`: Number of reads mapping to the "B" splice sites used for the SpliZ calculation in this gene and this cell
+* `n.g_B`: Number of reads mapping to the 3' splice sites used for the SpliZ calculation in this gene and this cell
 * `svd_z0`: The SpliZVD score based on the first eigenvector
 * `svd_z1`: The SpliZVD score based on the second eigenvector
 * `svd_z2`: The SpliZVD score based on the third eigenvector